 - 6. In the Bypass tab (Administration | Cloud | Configuration), according to need, define Non-Routable Network Bypass and Trusted URL Bypass settings, as follows. - a.
-For each network or domain to be bypassed while the Mobile Security Client agent is browsing in Cloud proxy or local proxy, add it to the bypass list, as follows: - i.
-Click the 📑 icon, and in the opened detail line, specify the IPv4 Network IP and IPv4 Network Mask. - ii.
-Click the 4 icon, and in the opened detail line, specify the IPv6 network IP in CIDR notation. - iii.
-To delete a network bypass, click the 🎏 icon and choose Delete Row. - b.
-To enable security to bypass the URLs appearing in a particular type of URL list (for example, Customer Defined White List), select the URL type in the Trusted URLs drop down list.
+For each network or domain to be bypassed while the Mobile Security Client agent is browsing in Cloud proxy or local proxy, add it to the bypass list, as follows: - Click the icon, and in the opened detail line, specify the IPv4 Network IP and IPv4 Network Mask. - ii.
+Click the di icon, and in the opened detail line, specify the IPv6 network IP in CIDR notation. - iii.
+To delete a network bypass, click the icon and choose Delete Row. - b.
+To enable security to bypass the URLs appearing in a particular type of URL list (for example, Customer Defined White List), select the URL type in the Trusted URLs dropdown list.

 - 7. In the Client Configuration tab, set Client Configuration, as follows: - a.
 By default, users can only browse using a Trustwave client and PAC file.
-To eliminate either or both of these restrictions, clear the Prevent user from disabling client check box. - Disabling the Mobile Security Client agent might contravene your site's Acceptable Use Policy.
-Therefore, consider carefully before clearing this check box, which gives users the ability to disable the agent.
-This can also be done as a group configuration affecting all clients in the group.
-For more information, see Defining and Assigning Policies to User-Defined User Groups. - b.
+To eliminate either or both of these restrictions, clear the Prevent user from disabling client check box.

+- b.
 Select the Enforce PAC file usage via the Mobile Security Client check box to ensure that the PAC file being used is a Trustwave PAC file.
 Administrators must keep this check box cleared if a third-party PAC file is used. - c.
 To ensure that a warning is issued if a user tries to uninstall the client, ensure that the Enable Client Uninstall Warning Text check box is selected, and if desired, edit the message text in the accompanying text box. - d.
 You can enable the administrator to control how the MSC behaves when it cannot connect to any Cloud Scanners or there is no Cloud Scanner available.
-In the Client unable to connect to Cloud Proxies when off premise area, select one of the options provided: - Disable web access - Enable 'hotel mode' and enter a specified duration - · Allow direct web access - e.
-To tune Client connectivity behavior according to company policy if a User certificate is not present, select a Security Policy from the Enforce drop down list. - f.
+In the Client unable to connect to Cloud Proxies when off premise area, select one of the options provided: - Disable web access - Enable 'hotel mode' and enter a specified duration - Allow direct web access - e.
+To tune Client connectivity behavior according to company policy if a User certificate is not present, select a Security Policy from the Enforce dropdown list. - f.
 If you want the client to write to system logs, select Allow the Mobile Security Client to send system logs. - 8.
 In the Provisioning tab, select the Enable automatic client upgrade check box if all upgrades should be applied automatically.
 This option increases control of the roll-out of client code (MSC) by allowing the Administrator to enable or disable automatic client code updates globally. - 9.
-Select Administration | Cloud | Downloads and download the appropriate Agent Installer for Windows or Mac, so that you can later distribute it for installation. - 9
+Select Administration | Cloud | Downloads and download the appropriate Agent Installer for Windows or Mac, so that you can later distribute it for installation.